 All these people, with all these different intrinsic motivations, come to the same tool seeking different solutions.
 If they don’t know how to use the tool, they find software training.
 And that training, if it’s generic, has to serve all of these different types of learners equally.

 It doesn’t work well.
 It’s not just round pegs being shoved into a square hole.
 It’s heart pegs, star pegs, triangles, spirals, ovals, octagons… they all try to make it through the square hole.
 The first thing learners lose is their intrinsic motivations.
 The designer, the painter, the photographer all must go through the same training.
 The training has no way of knowing who they are or what they want.
 It needs to be generic.
 It needs to be one-size-fits-all.
 The best way the course author can figure to achieve this is a dull tour through the main features.

 You might think Photoshop is an unfair example, being such a complicated program.
 But I’d argue that even extremely simple software can have surprisingly diverse use cases.

 All Microsoft Word users can be generalized as "needing to write."
 Surely one size could fit all there?

 But consider how you might teach an aspiring author compared to someone trying to design an attractive newsletter.
-Both use Word, but consider how teaching to those solutions affects everything about your course, from the detail you put into the module on formatting, to the progression of topics, to the level of detail necessary.
+Both use Word, but those objectives should inform everything about your course, from the detail you put into the module on formatting, to the progression of topics, to the list of features necessary to cover.

-You don’t need a degree in instructional design to realize that a writer cares very little about colored borders around their words, while making text pop is extremely important to the newsletter designer.
+You don’t need a degree in instructional design to realize that an author cares very little about colored borders around their words, while making text pop is extremely important to the newsletter designer.